beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 If no build steps fail, then the build containing your latest commit to `master` is automatically deployed to your `staging` environment.

 Go ahead and click the **Staging** link in the upper left corner of your left nav to open your new app's `staging` URL.
-You should now see your basic Apollo app:
+You should now see your basic Apollo GraphQL app:

 ![Apollo](/_static/screens/guides/apollo-graphql/apollo-screen.jpg)